nomensa/coding-standards/css/README.md

 ### Strings

-- Strings should be escaped using apostrophes.
+- Strings should be escaped using single quotes.

     ```scss
     // bad